aintahydra/hugo_pages/content/post/etc/RunREMnuxOnUTMonM2Macbook.md

 3. on the Start window, choose the slow "Emulate" (not "Virtualize")
 4. on the Operating System window, choose "Other" (not "Windows" nor "Linux")
 5. on the Other window,
-    - uncheck "Skip ISO boot"
+    - check "Skip ISO boot"
-    - press the "Browse" button, choose the converted image as the Boot ISO Image
-6. on the "Hardware", leave the options like below
+6. on the "Hardware", leave the default options (must be like below:
     - Architecture: x86_64,
     - System: Standard PC(Q35 + ICH9, 2009) (alias of pc-q35-7.2) q35
     - Memory: 4G
-    - CPU Cores: Default
+    - CPU Cores: Default)
 7. on the "Storage" window, specify the size as "1GB"
 8. on the "Shared Directory" window, just proceed to the "next" step leaving nothing checked
 9. on the "Summary" window, name the VM and check the "Open VM Settings"